1. Dragon1 EA Method: Introduction of the Standard Specification

 Dragon1 is a standard for Enterprise Architecture and Project Management.
 Dragon1 is an open Method, Framework, and Modeling Language for Visual Enterprise Architecture and Visual Project Management.
 Here on the resources, part of the Dragon1 website is the specification of the Dragon1 standard:

 Dragon1 is developed and maintained by the Dragon1 Foundation and members of the Dragon1 User Groups.
-Dragon1 was originally developed by Mark Paauwe based on several enterprise architecture projects.
+Mark Paauwe originally developed Dragon1 based on several enterprise architecture projects.

-Dragon1 is a visual modeling language with a meta-model, a set of shapes/icons, rules, roles, and constraints.
-With that, anyone can model, describe, analyze, and communicate aspects of the current and future state Enterprise Architecture of an organization and its projects realizing transformation.
+Dragon1 is a visual modeling language with a metamodel, a set of shapes/icons, rules, roles, and constraints.
+With that, anyone can model, describe, analyze, and communicate aspects of the current and future state of an organization's enterprise architecture and its projects, realizing transformation.

-Dragon1 as standard provides a set of 300+ entity classes and relationships between these entity classes to create models, views, and visualization of Enterprise Architecture.
+Dragon1, as standard, provides 300+ entity classes and relationships between these entity classes to create models, views, and visualization of Enterprise Architecture.
 Such as creating Architecture Design Books.

 1.2 Overview of the Dragon1 Standard

-Organizations like commercial enterprises and government organizations continuously transform, change, and innovate, because of new technologies and the changed needs of customers and clients.
+Organizations like commercial enterprises and government organizations continuously transform, change, and innovate because of new technologies and changed customer and client needs.
 Projects are started up to execute these transformations in the organization.

-Some people in and around the organization are concerned with the future of the organization, in terms of value, existence, being an employer, competition, and revenue.
+Some people in and around the organization are concerned with the organization's future in terms of value, existence, being an employer, competition, and revenue.
 These people we call owners/clients and stakeholders.
 The stakeholders want every transformation or every project to be a success, making the organization stronger than it was before.

 They do this for the owner/client and the stakeholders so that they are enabled to make decisions, making sure that all projects deliver results that fit together, avoiding making the organization unnecessarily complex or less adaptive.

-Dragon1 enables architects to make sure that all the concerns, needs, and requirements of the owner/client and stakeholders are addressed and processed in the design and realization of architecture and enterprise-wide solutions.
+Dragon1 enables architects to ensure that all the concerns, needs, and requirements of the owner/client and stakeholders are addressed and processed in the design and realization of architecture and enterprise-wide solutions.

-The Dragon1 modeling languages can be extended and customized to the unique or specific meta-model an organization has.
+The Dragon1 modeling languages can be extended and customized to an organization's unique or specific metamodel.

-Dragon1 supports creating artifacts like models, views, and diagrams of the structure, architecture, and transformation of the organizations.
+Dragon1 supports creating artifacts like models, views, and diagrams of the organization's structure, architecture, and transformation.
 You can do this for any aspect, domain, or layer and stakeholder-specific.

 1.3 The Structure of Dragon1